 Belmont raises money for its Community Preservation Fund by imposing a 1.5% surcharge on local real estate taxes.
 Belmont collects close to $1 million/year from the property tax surcharge.
 Additionally, each year the state distributes limited matching funds to the towns that have passed the CPA.
 These funds are collected from existing fees on real estate transactions at the Registry of Deeds.

 The Community Preservation Committee (CPC) recommends projects to Town Meeting regarding the appropriation of CPA funds.
 Preliminary Applications for CPA funds are generally available in the summer and due in September/October.
-Click here for the FY18 CPA application.
 Final Applications are generally due in late November.
 Sponsors of projects are encouraged to speak or meet with the CPC committee ahead of these deadlines.
 Further information is available in Belmont's Community Preservation Plan.

-The CPC meets the second Wednesday of each month from 5 to 7pm in the Town Hall.
+The CPC meets the second Wednesday of each month at 5:30PM via Zoom.